MicrosoftDocs/win32/desktop-src/FileIO/testing-for-the-end-of-a-file.md

 ---
-Description: 'Example code that shows how to test for the end of file during a synchronous read operation and during an asynchronous read operation.' ms.assetid: '93fa9e29-1ff1-496d-9551-99ae88ba7253'
+Description: Example code that shows how to test for the end of file during a synchronous read operation and during an asynchronous read operation. ms.assetid: 93fa9e29-1ff1-496d-9551-99ae88ba7253
-title: Testing for the End of a File
+title: Testing for the End of a File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Testing for the End of a File

-The [**ReadFile**](readfile.md) function checks for the end-of-file condition (EOF) differently for synchronous and asynchronous read operations.
+The [**ReadFile**](/windows/win32/FileAPI/nf-fileapi-readfile?branch=master) function checks for the end-of-file condition (EOF) differently for synchronous and asynchronous read operations.
 When a synchronous read operation gets to the end of a file, **ReadFile** returns **TRUE** and sets the variable pointed to by the *lpNumberOfBytesRead* parameter to zero.
 An asynchronous read operation can encounter the end of a file during the initiating call to **ReadFile** or during subsequent asynchronous operations if the file pointer is programmatically advanced beyond the end of the file.

 The following C++ example shows how to test for the end of a file during a synchronous read operation.